EFEAR-4D: Ego-Velocity Filtering for Efficient and Accurate 4D radar Odometry: Experiments

 \subsubsection{Ego-velocity estimation evaluation}

-To further evaluate the performance of our ego velocity estimation, we extract 4 sequences on the MSC dataset, where two are in a dynamic environment, and the other two are in a static environment.
-Scenes are illustrated in Fig. \ref{speed}.
+To further evaluate the performance of our ego velocity estimation, we extract 4 sequences from the MSC dataset, where two are in a dynamic environment, and the other two are in a static environment.
+Scenes and the specific information about these sequences are illustrated in Fig. \ref{speed}.
 We compare our method with REVE \cite{doer2020ekf}, an open-source algorithm using RANSAC and linear least square method to compute ego velocity.
 As shown in Tab. \ref{speed_result}, in dynamic environments, the performance of our method is much better than REVE.
 The estimation errors of ego velocity in Dynamic 2 sequence are depicted in Fig. \ref{line_speed}.
 Our ego velocity estimation has not only smaller errors but also smaller jitter.
-This is because, compared to REVE, we propose and use the physical model relating Doppler velocity to the real velocity.
+This is because, compared to REVE, we propose and use the physical model in \eqref{equ:circle} that the $x$-axis and $y$-axis components of Doppler velocities from static objects form a circle to estimate ego velocity, which enhances its consistency.

 However, we also observe from experiments that DBSCAN may occasionally fail to cluster in some particularly complex scenarios, as shown in Fig. \ref{speed_fail}.
 In such a case, all the points are used as one cluster to fit the Doppler distribution circle, resulting in a sub-optimal ego-velocity estimation.